 THE MOBILE INCUBATOR

-Building off of its successful stay at the Boston Center for the Arts, the Mobile Incubator will be in Allston providing open office hours for artists and entrepreneurs to stop by for conversations, to get free business counseling on creative endeavors, and to conduct podcast interviews.
+Building off of its successful stay at the Boston Center for the Arts, the Mobile Incubator made its way to Allston, providing open office hours for artists and entrepreneurs to stop by for conversations, to get free business counseling on creative endeavors, and to conduct podcast interviews.

 The Mobile Incubator is on a campaign across the US – region by region – to map the businesses and other economic development for the cultural sector.
 Their mission is to inspire and support cultural businesses by spooling common obstacles, and then dispatch success stories through podcasts, public art, workshops, field reports, and exhibitions is a showcase of American creative enterprise.